-I’ve spoken about my journey into the environmental movement, I’ve explained how people from BME backgrounds felt about inclusivity in the environmental movement and access in Bristol.
-And I’ve just touched on how things are in the world because I just want to highlight that it’s an issue with a lot of grey area and isn't just about inviting other voices to the conversation but understanding that those other voices also have no choice but to be involved on the receiving end in other parts of the world.
+I’ve spoken about my journey and how people from BME backgrounds felt about inclusivity in the environmental movement.
+And I’ve just touched on how things are in the world because I want to highlight a significant issue.
+It isn’t just about inviting other voices to the conversation; it’s about understanding that those other voices also have no choice but to be involved.

 The fight for our environmental future should be something we are all doing together.
 We all live on the planet together.
 It is a joint responsibility.
 The same goes for the UK, for Bristol.

 There are people out there ready and willing to join in the conversation on sustainability and the environment but what are we actively doing to make sure they are sat at that table with us?
 Are we going out of our way to ensure that?
 Are we just meeting equality quotas and ticking boxes to do that?

 Or are we investing time and money, and going out of our comfort zone to ensure we represent a sustainable future that includes everyone?